iotaledger/wallet.rs/documentation/docs/libraries/nodejs/references/interfaces/MnemonicSecretManager.md

 # Interface: MnemonicSecretManager

-Secret manager that uses only a mnemonic.
+Secret manager that uses a mnemonic.